rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_2.md

 <center><img src="data_viz/boxplot_example2.jpg" width="550"></img></center>

-*Meghdadi, 2021*
+*Meghdadi et al., 2021*

 Notes: P200 amplitude at channel C3 for 4 groups.

-HC: healthy control participants.
+* HC: healthy control participants.

 This is a slight modification of a boxplot and called **Notched boxplot**.
 The idea here stays the same, but we can also show the 95% confidence interval for the median by the concave region (the "notch").